Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Findings

-Guidelines on data disclosure can be supplemented with a list of approved GenAI tools.
-However, aside from regulating behavior through data disclosure guidelines and referencing disciplinary procedures for accountability, it is unclear from the university guidelines what technical controls are available to students and staff that can proactively mitigate privacy risks in a more accessible way.

-In addition, there are different levels of accountability that users are expected to exercise besides proper data usage, ranging from reviewing the GenAI outputs to properly and formally citing and acknowledging GenAI use.

-{\bf Observation 7: Importance of individual understanding of privacy options and compliance.} University guidelines also recognize the importance and challenges of individuals exercising their privacy rights and options, and ensuring privacy compliance, e.g., consent procedures, when using GenAI.
-This reflects in universities' distrust of the GenAI service providers' privacy commitment:
+\textit{\textbf{Individuals' challenges in exercising privacy rights and options.}} Nevertheless, guidelines recognize the challenges of individuals exercising their privacy rights and options for privacy compliance, e.g., consent procedures, when using GenAI, reflecting universities' distrust of the GenAI service providers' privacy commitment: